appcircleio/appcircle-docusaurus/docs/publish-module/ios-specific-publish-flows/app-information-app-store.md

 ### Prerequisites

-This stepper is not dependent on any other stepper for operation.
-However, it is recommended to use it as the first step in your **Publish Flow**.
+This step does not depend on any other steps to function.
+However, it is advisable to use it as the initial step in your **Publish Flow**.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE2917-appInfo.png' />